NXTtruong/NXTtruong/README.md

-# Hi there 👋, I'm [Your Name]!
+# Hi there 👋, I'm Nguyen Xuan Truong!

 ## 🚀 About Me
-🎓 I'm a Computer Science student at [Your University].
+🎓 I'm a Computer Science student at Phan Thiet University.
 💻 I love programming and exploring new technologies.
 🌱 Currently, I'm learning Python, JavaScript, C++, and Machine Learning.